 Name: Manuel Ascano, Jr.

-Title: Assistant Professor of Biochemistry, Assistant Professor of Pathology, Microbiology and Immunology
+Title: Associate Professor of Biochemistry, Associate Professor of Pathology, Microbiology and Immunology

 Office Address: 632 RRB

 Phone Number: 615-875-8714